daun/statamic-loupe/README.md

 **This addon provides a [Loupe](https://github.com/loupe-php/loupe) search driver for Statamic sites.**

+## Loupe

 Loupe is a local SQLite search engine that is easy to set up and requires no additional infrastructure.

+- Only requires PHP and SQLite, nothing else
+- Tolerates typos and supports stemming
+- Supports phrase search using `"quotation marks"`
+- Supports filtering and ordering on geo distance
+- Sorts by relevance

 ## Installation